Fiducism

 This philosophy shares with Fiducism the central criterion of utility as a measure for evaluating actions.

-Fiducism solves the central problem of utilitarianism (the tendency towards collectivist logic of coercion) by strictly binding utility to voluntary interactions and bilateral exchange.
-An action is only useful if it increases the utility of all directly involved parties in a voluntary transaction.
+Fiducism solves the central problem of utilitarianism (the tendency towards collectivist coercive logic) by strictly binding utility to voluntary interactions and bilateral exchange.
+An action is useful only if it increases the utility of all directly involved parties in a voluntary transaction.
 Thus, Fiducism is a defused, more individualistic, and more practical form of the utilitarian idea.

 The great world religions have condensed cultural knowledge about human coexistence over millennia.
-Fiducism preserves this practical wisdom but discards the dogmatic and transcendent justifications that surround it.
+Fiducism preserves this practical wisdom but rejects the dogmatic and transcendent justifications that surround it.

 Christianity

-The radical ethics of love for one's neighbor and forgiveness represent an extreme form of trusting goodness.
+The radical ethic of neighborly love and forgiveness represents an extreme form of trusting goodness.

-Fiducism transforms this ideal into a worldly practice of empathy and restoration of relationships.
-The motivation is no longer divine command or otherworldly reward, but practical utility: Understanding the reasons for misconduct often enables conflict resolution and the recovery of a valuable member for the trust network, instead of losing them through condemnation.
+Fiducism transforms this ideal into a this-worldly practice of empathy and restoration of relationships.
+The motivation is no longer divine command or otherworldly reward, but the practical benefit: Understanding the reasons for misconduct often enables conflict resolution and the recovery of a valuable member for the trust network, instead of losing them through condemnation.

 Buddhism/Hinduism